Tes3awy/MATLAB-Tutorials/README.md

 This concept is taken into consideration while writing the MatLab Code, where the pixels of a tumor is likely to be almost the same than the pixels of the brain itself.

 You have to have a 64-bit machine and Matlab to run the application, and also you must have Matlab 8.5 compiler to make the application work.
-To download Matlab 8.5 compiler visit: http://www.mathworks.com/products/compiler/mcr/
+To download Matlab 8.5 compiler visit: http://www.mathworks.com/supportfiles/downloads/R2015a/deployment_files/R2015a/installers/win64/MCR_R2015a_win64_installer.exe

-Download the 8.5 Compiler compatible with your Matlab Version.

 For any information, feel free to contact me on osaid2512(at)gmail(dot)com